Black hole shadow as a standard ruler in cosmology: Introduction

 The tremendous advancements in gravitational wave detections and the black hole shadow observation allow us not only to investigate physics in the strong gravity regime, but also to use them in cosmological studies.
 Many years ago, long before direct detection of gravitational waves, Schutz proposed using sources of gravitational waves as standard sirens in cosmology \cite{sirens-1986}.
 Subsequently, this was discussed by Holz and Hughes \cite{sirens-2005}.
 Shortly after the detection of GW170817 from the merger of a binary neutron-star system, measurements of the Hubble constant were carried out using the gravitational wave signals as a standard siren and the redshift from its identified host galaxy taking into account the peculiar motion \cite{sirens-2017}.

-In this Letter, we propose to use the shadow of supermassive black holes as a \textit{standard ruler} for cosmological applications.
+In this paper, we propose to use the shadow of supermassive black holes as a \textit{standard ruler} for cosmological applications.
 This means that, with a known mass of a black hole, its shadow has a known physical size.
 With the measured angular size, it can be used to measure the distance.
 To the best of our knowledge, it is the first suggestion of use the shadow in cosmological studies.
 Considering the angular size of the shadows, two redshift regimes can be interesting.
-At low redshift with $z\le 0.1$, the expected angular size is at the level of $\sim 1$ $\mu$as or larger for black holes with mass $\gtrsim 10^9 M_{\odot}$.
-Such low redshift distances can be used to constrain the Hubble constant independently.
+At low redshift with $z\le 0.1$, the expected angular size is at the level of $\sim 1$ $\mu$as or larger for black holes with mass $\gtrsim 10^9 M_{\odot}$. \footnote{Note also the recent paper of Mehrgan et al \cite{Mehrgan-2019} where the discovery of supermassive black hole with the mass of $(4.0 \pm 0.80) \times 10^{10} M_{\odot}$ is reported.} Such low redshift distances can be used to constrain the Hubble constant independently.
 At high redshift with $z>\mbox{a few}$, the shadow size is increased by the cosmic expansion and may also be reachable with future observations \cite{BK-Tsupko-2018}.
 This would allow us to probe the cosmic expansion history for the redshift range elusive to other distance measurements. \textit{Vice versa}, shadow can be used to estimate the mass of black holes at high redshift, assuming that cosmology is known.
-Such method could provide better accuracy in comparison with conventional estimates.\\
+Such method could provide better accuracy in comparison with conventional estimates.